Featured image of post Run!

 I’m starting to get an idea of what incidents can look like, and now it’s time to start my first week of RUN.

-Being in charge of the RUN means managing the live feed.
-Live first.
+Being in charge of the RUN means being in charge of the live operations.
+Live operations above all.
+This involves a number of things:

 • Carrying out the morning check every morning